thurbridi/kali/README.md

 ![](pre-release.png)

 ## Features
-- Keep your data with open formats and sync howerver you like
+- Keep your data with open formats and sync however you like
 - No boards!
 Everything is kept in view (filtering coming soon™)
 - Rich markdown support for documenting activities